-The courses within the social welfare concentration explore both the history and evolution of social welfare programs and the development of social work and other helping professions that practice in the community.
+The courses within the social work concentration explore both the history and evolution of social welfare programs and the development of social work and other helping professions that practice in the community.

 Most students who complete the sequence find the experience to be a strong first step toward beginning a career in professions such as Social Work.
 Many choose to go on to graduate training in Social Work, Psychology, or a related field.
-Recent graduates have been accepted into graduate programs at the University of Chicago, the University of Pittsburgh, Loyola University, University of Maryland, Salisbury University, American University and others.
+Recent graduates have been accepted into graduate programs at Columbia University, University of Maryland, New York Univerity, University of Pennsylvania, Salisbury University. and others.